stealthman22/100-days-of-code/r2-log.md

 ### DAY 5 (8th August 2019)

 Was stuck on some array exercises.
 Still trying to figure out the logic. looked up some solutions on stack overflow: most are too hacky or way above what I currently know (for example four parameters in a reduce: what do the extra 2 refer to).

+### DAY 6 (9th August 2019)

+Still stuck on the array logic exercises.
+Made some progress and learnt how to sort an array, having all repeated indexes together, in whatever order you specify.
+Example is let sortArray = roughArray.sort((a, b) => {
+    return a - b
+}).
+Sort in ascending order.